laurencedawson/sync-for-reddit/README.md

 - Potential jank when hiding extended toolbar
 - Add more details to profile bottomsheet
 - Submit shows a legacy alertdialog
+- Twitch
 - FIX MOBPUB ADAPTER HELPER
+- "Long press cards to open comments in the background doesn't seem to be working for the Slides view type"

 ## TODO